Updated: 9 February 2022

 d.
 Website users

 Your data will be used for only the purposes indicated when you submit it or as detailed under this data protection policy.
-We will never use or store data for commercial purposes, and our only purpose is to strengthen our work with our members and advance our mission.
+We will never use or store data for commercial purposes.

 a.
 Data usage